coderarjob/meghaos-x86/docs/x86/coding_style.md

 4. Defines that mimic function, should be named as such.

 ### (2) Style
+#### (2.0) Limit on length of lines

+1. Maximum lenght of lines in documnet files (.md, .txt) is 100 columns.
+2. Maximum lenght of lines in C and assembly files is 80 columns.

 #### (2.1) Indentation

 Tabs are 4 characters wide.
 I set my editor to always expand the tabs to 4 characters.